Mexican Car Brands

 Ramirez Logo

-This automotive company is called Grupo Industrial Ramirez.
-She appeared in 1946 and became the first Mexican manufacturer of vans and pickups.
-The basis of the Ramirez logo is a block letter “R” in light gray.
+This automobile company is called Grupo Industrial Ramirez.
+It came into existence in 1946 and was the first Mexican manufacturer of vans and pickup trucks.
+The base of the Ramirez logo is a printed letter “R” in light gray.

 Rebaque